aessa7/CSE6242OAN_Final_Project_Team86/README.md

 - 📊 Real-time filtering: Adjust the search radius with a slider to dynamically update results
 - 🎨 Multiple basemap styles: Choose between no basemap (fastest), light, or detailed maps
 - 💾 Address geocoding cache: Repeated addresses are cached for instant lookups
+- 📈 Census Tract Info: Hover over the search location to see GEI score and census tract information

 ## Data Requirements